 Patrick could feel it in his mind, an oath of loyalty sworn with blood and spirit that connected him to Vilhelm Ito, the King of Vindur.
-It was always there, day and night binding him with an unbreakable bond.
-He hated it.
-He despised the fact that, like every other Lightbender who had sworn an oath to the king, he could always feel the man’s presence.
-Right now, he could feel him — he was too far away to get a precise location — somewhere off to the south.
+It was there, day and night, binding him with an unbreakable bond.
+And he hated it.
+He despised the fact that, like every other Lightbender who had pledged fealty to the King, he could always sense the man’s presence.
+Right now, the King was somewhere off to the south, too far away to be more than a small pulse of light in his head.

-Reality slowly began to intrude on his ruminations.
-He watched as dark smoke billowed up from Hjörtur’s tall stone chimneys, tainting the crisp morning air with pollutants.
+Reality slowly intruded on Patrick’s ruminations.
+Dark smoke billowed up from Hjörtur’s tall stone chimneys, tainting the crisp morning air with pollutants.
 The last remnants of night still clung to the stables across from the table next to the sally gate where he sat with three of his top-knotted brothers in arms.
-All three men were sharpening their swords with long, slow strokes on a whetstone.
+All three men sharpened their longswords with long, slow strokes on whetstones.

-“Don’t keep us waiting.
-Finish your tale,” Fritz said, bringing an end to Patrick’s skyward gaze.
+“Don’t keep us waiting, Patrick.
+Finish your story,” Fritz said, bringing an end to Patrick skyward gaze.
 There was something about Fritz’s flat face that made it seem sullen, even when he was grinning, as he was now.

 Carl, who sat across from Fritz, roared with laughter.
 He was squat and stocky, with hints of gray starting to show in his blond top-knot.
-The only one not amused by Patrick’s tale was Ebbi, who sat with his back against the wall and his eyes on his sword.
-The right side of Ebbi’s face was melted like a piece of wax and his right eye was milky white.
-Questions about how he had received the burn wound always led to arguments over drawn swords.
+The only one not amused by Patrick’s tale seemed to be Ebbi, who rested with his back against the wall and his eyes on his longsword.
+The right side of Ebbi’s face was melted like a piece of wax, and his right eye was milky white.
+Questions about how he had received the wound always led to arguments over drawn blades.

 Patrick loved trading tales of sexual conquests with his fellow soldiers before battle.
 Each tale was always more exaggerated than the next.
 The lurid stories always seemed to have a calming effect on his nerves.
 It was hard to think about your own death when your ribs were bursting with laughter.